 Market Data

-- Sales revenues increase to EUR 34.6 billion in 2024
+• Sales revenues increase by 2.9 percent to EUR 35.6 billion in 2025

 The press release, you can find here, the market data sheet here and the graphic here.